meganalexandra/Day-Planner/README.md

 is perfect for anyone looking to efficiently organize and record the events and/or activities in store for the day.
 As a university student myself, I find it difficult keeping track of my class schedule along with pending assignment deadlines or club meetings and other errands.
-An application such as the Day Planner Assistant would allow me to keep an organized record and track different activities or events I have that day along with necessary details such as the date and time, location, as well as a reminder.
+An application such as the Day Planner Assistant would allow me to keep an organized record and track different activities or events I have that day along with any necessary details such as the date and time, location, or reminders.

 ## User Stories